- The service

 15.2 We will not be liable for any loss you suffer as a result of your own breach of these terms and conditions.

-We have adopted the Code of Banking Practice and some parts of the Code apply to the service, if you are an individual or a small business customer.
+We have adopted the Banking Code of Practice and some parts of the Code apply to the service, if you are an individual or a small business referred to in the code.

 17.2 If you do not accept any change that we make, you can ask us to terminate the service without termination charge to you, by doing all of the things set out in clause 11.1.